shivani-2705/Task_Manager/README.md

 ## Features
 - User authentication (Register, Login, Logout)
-- Task creation
+- Task creation with optional assignment to users
-- Assign a task to users
+- Assign users to an existing task
 - Update task status
 - View tasks assigned to a user
 - REST API endpoints for task management